silviyahristova/handyfix/README.md

 **Colour**

 The color palette is selected based on the unique meaning of each colors and their combination together.
-Orange color is associated with energy,warmth and enthusiasm.It is symbolized passion as well as quality, confidence and success.
-Also evoke feelings of excitement and optimism.
+Orange color is associated with energy,warmth and enthusiasm.It symbolizes passion as well as quality, confidence and success.
+Also evokes feelings of excitement and optimism.
 It`s the color for creativity and innovation.
-Light beige is neutral color associated with simplicity, calmness and elegance.
+Light beige is a neutral color associated with simplicity, calmness and elegance.
 Beige symbolizes work and promotes hard work.
 Dark grayish-brown color gives stability and seriousness, which adds elegance to the color palette.
 The color symbolized intellect and stability.

 The color combination of orange shade and a light beige shade can work together, especially if aiming for a warm and inviting color scheme.
 The orange provides a vibrant pop of color, while the light beige offers a soft and neutral backdrop.
 Together they are creating balances and harmonious color palette that feels welcoming and cheerful.
 Light beige and dark grayish-brown create balance due to the contrast between them.
 The combination between orange and dark grayish-brown create an attention-grabbing contrast.
 The palette were created using the site [Color-hex.com](https://www.color-hex.com/).
 Tints and Shades of these colours will be used also and are created using the site [Maketintsandshade.com](https://maketintsandshades.com/).